Menu

 The Colorado State University Tropical Meteorology Project team predicts an "above-average" Atlantic hurricane season.

-The team forecasts 18 named storms, including nine hurricanes, four of which will be major hurricanes.
+The team forecasts 23 named storms, including 12 hurricanes, 6 of which will be major hurricanes.

 Now is the time to prepare your business for the upcoming hurricane season.